Why choose Been Let Down as your medical negligence solicitor?

 - Whether you require future treatment, care and assistance or aids and adaptations

 If your case does go to court, though, don’t worry; our expert medical negligence solicitors will be with you at every step of the way and guide you calmly through the process.
 You can be confident that you are in safe hands with us.
-Our team has experience of taking cases to Trial and winning.
+Our team has experience of taking cases to trial and winning.

 Every clinical negligence claim is different so the time it takes to receive compensation may vary on a case-by-case basis.
 Depending on the complexity of your claim, it can take between 2 to 3 years to resolve.
 The timeline is very much dependent on how soon you recover from your injuries, how many defendants there are involved and whether the defendant admits or denies the allegations.